Classic US sandwiches from club to Reuben: where they were invented and where to try them

 CharlieTheButchersRestaurants/Facebook

-18. Beef on weck
+24. Beef on weck

 In Buffalo and its suburbs, there’s no shortage of excellent spots specialising in beef on weck.
-Locally loved joints include Charlie The Butcher’s, a carvery where you can watch your roast beef being hand-carved in front of you, and Swiston's Beef & Keg, a no-frills bar that's been making the sandwich the same way since 1953.
+Locally loved joints include Charlie the Butcher’s, a carvery where you can watch your roast beef being hand-carved in front of you, and Swiston's Beef & Keg, a no-frills bar that's been making the sandwich the same way since 1953.
 Buffalo even has its own beef on weck trail, taking in some lesser-known neighbourhood restaurants that have been dishing out quality sandwiches for years.

-17. Fat sandwich
+22. Fat sandwich

 Not for the faint hearted, New Jersey’s fat sandwich is exactly what it sounds like – a belly-busting combination of ingredients ranging from French fries to gyro meat and chicken tenders, served inside a sub with plenty of condiments.
 These hearty sandwiches originated at Rutgers University in New Brunswick in the 1970s, where they were originally served out of so-called grease trucks to provide sustenance to hungry students in the wee hours.

-17. Fat sandwich
+22. Fat sandwich

 The original incarnation – called the Fat Cat – consisted of a double cheeseburger, fries, lettuce, tomato, mayonnaise and ketchup.
 These days, R U Hungry? (pictured) is one of few original grease trucks left from the 1970s, and it remains the go-to place to try the dish in New Brunswick.
-However, newer restaurants like Nelly’s and Adrian's Jersey Pizza Co serve all kinds of creative versions, including the Fat Sinatra, which boasts a chicken cutlet and a cheesesteak among its many fillings.
+However, newer restaurants like Nelly’s and Adrian's Jersey Pizza Co serve all kinds of creative versions, including the Fat Sinatra, which boasts a chicken cutlet and a cheesesteak filling among its many ingredients.

 Brent Hofacker/Shutterstock

-16. Polish boy
+21. Polish boy

 Cleveland’s native sandwich is a real feast for the senses; grilled or deep-fried kielbasa sausage is piled on a bun and topped with mounds of French fries, coleslaw and a generous slathering of barbecue sauce.
 Details about the dish's invention are surprisingly scarce, but it's generally agreed that Virgil Whitmore, the resourceful owner of Whitmore's Bar-B-Q in Warrensville Heights, came up with the sandwich in the 1940s when he decided to combine the ingredients on a whim.

-16. Polish boy
+21. Polish boy

-15. Pimento cheese
+20. Pimento cheese sandwich

 A true classic from the American South, pimento cheese is a deliciously spreadable combination of grated cheese, mayo and diced red pimento peppers, seasoned with a zingy spice blend.
 It’s most closely connected to the Masters golf tournament in Augusta, Georgia, where players traditionally enjoy a post-round pimento cheese sandwich.
-It was first served at the tournament sometime in the 1940s, and remains famously cheap at $1.50 per sandwich.
+It was first served at the tournament sometime in the 1940s, and it remains famously cheap, at $1.50 per sandwich.

 Brent Hofacker/Shutterstock

-15. Pimento cheese
+20. Pimento cheese sandwich

 At the Masters, the affordable food has become an integral part of the experience.
 This is particularly true of its iconic pimento sandwich, sold alongside a similarly popular egg salad version – which crafty golf fans sometimes combine to create a delicious super sandwich.
 Known as the ‘caviar of the south’, pimento is used in creative ways in restaurants all over Georgia.
 Acclaimed spots putting their own spin on the sandwich include Dakota Blue, which has a gourmet grilled cheese version, and Bomb Biscuit Atlanta, which serves sausage biscuits smothered in pimento.